quasis/optimality/readme.txt

 == Changelog ==

+= 0.6.1 =
+* Bug Fix: error.php was not uploaded to the trunk

 = 0.6.0 =
 * Feature: Redirect 404 error pages to the parent page
 * Feature: Support for old versions of PHP (below 7.0)